HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 • Answer placement (immediately after H1 vs. after brief intro)

 Track changes in Google Search Console.
 Look for impressions, CTR, and average position.
-If you capture a snippet, you’ll see a important jump in impressions and a position change to 0 or 1.
+If you capture a snippet, you’ll see a big jump in impressions and a position change to 0 or 1.

-My experience testing answer length taught me that shorter isn’t always better.
-For complex topics, a 55-word answer often performs better than a 40-word answer because it provides just enough context without requiring a click.
+Testing answer length taught me that shorter isn’t always better.
+For complex topics, a 55-word answer often performs better than a 40-word answer because it gives just enough context without requiring a click.
 For simple definitions, 40 words is plenty.

 Most searches happen on mobile devices.
 Most snippets are viewed on mobile devices.
-Yet most content is still optimized for desktop viewing.
+Yet most content is still built for desktop viewing.
 That’s a problem.

 Mobile snippets have even less room for fluff.
 Your 60-word answer needs to be scannable on a 5-inch screen.
 That means: